Reference for ultralytics/data/dataset.py

 return new_batch

-method ultralytics.data.dataset.YOLODataset.get_labels
+Method ultralytics.data.dataset.YOLODataset.get_labels

 def get_labels(self) -> list[dict]

-Return dictionary of labels for YOLO training.
+Return list of label dictionaries for YOLO training.

 This method loads labels from disk or cache, verifies their integrity, and prepares them for training.